WULING

 Wuling Zhengcheng (CN150V) August 2021, (CN150VEV) September 2023

 A cheaper commercial model with a naturally aspirated Atkinson 2-litre engine came in September 2022.
 A purely electric model with 100 kW and a speed of 100 or 105 km/h came in September 2023 as Zhengcheng EV with the same seating layout.
-The drive range is 360 or 370 km.
+The drive range is 360 km.
+In this model the electric motor is mounted behind the rear axle.

 A previous Zhengcheng model with the engine under the front seats was sold from December 2014 to March 2018 (and was optionally available with rear coil springs until 2016).
 The corridor to the 9-seat rear bench was located between the third row of seats.